astridx/pkg_agadvents/README.md

 ![b7](https://user-images.githubusercontent.com/9974686/51182081-50888f80-18cd-11e9-80cc-e3e7e157787f.png)

-8. Scool to the bottom
+8. Scroll to the bottom
 After you have `choosen the category` and `saved` the item you see the image of the category at the bottom.
 Now you can select the clickable area with your mouse.
 You can only choose an area in the shape of an rectangle.